Kaloleni, Kenya: Facilities

 The hospital helps educate the mothers.

 The hospital provides out-patient and inpatient care, with 72 beds and 7 cots.

 Services include antenatal and obstetric care, antiretroviral therapy, HIV counselling and testing, family planning, immunization and treatment of childhood diseases, and tuberculosis diagnosis and treatment.

-Kaloleni Junior academy in Kaloleni is a private primary schools, with both day and boarding pupils.
+Kaloleni Junior academy in Kaloleni is a private primary school, with both day and boarding pupils.

 Subjects include Mathematics, English, Kiswahili, Science, Christian Religious Education, Geography, History & Civics, Creative Arts, HIV/AIDS, Life Skills and Business Education.

 St.Johns Girls secondary school is in Kaloleni.
-In 2009 construction of a new dormitory was completed with the support of the Parents Teachers Association.
+In 2009, construction of a new dormitory was completed with the support of the Parents Teachers Association.

-As of July 2009 a dispensary was under construction but was not yet operational.
+As of July 2009, a dispensary was under construction.

 In April 2009 a three-story constituency office was under construction in the town.